Marco-Puig/Marco-Puig/README.md

 #### 🌱 Currently

-I'm currently working on [Rock Life: The Rock Simulator](https://store.steampowered.com/app/2056560/Rock_Life_The_Rock_Simulator) and some other special projects, and always eager to explore new technologies and expand my skill set.
+I'm currently working on a game called [Rock Life](https://store.steampowered.com/app/2056560/Rock_Life_The_Rock_Simulator) and some other special projects, and always eager to explore new technologies and expand my skill set.

 #### 👯 Collaboration

 I'm open to collaboration on interesting projects, especially in the realms of game development and software engineering.
 If you have an exciting project in mind, let's connect!

-#### 🤔 Seeking Help

 I'm always looking to learn and grow.
 If you have expertise in anything C# related, I'd greatly appreciate your insights and guidance.

-#### 📫 How to Reach Me
+#### 📫 Contact Me

 You can reach me via [email](dmarco1802@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/marco-puig).